FirmwGuy/CEP/docs/DOCS-ORIENTATION-GUIDE.md

 # CEP Documentation Orientation Guide

 ## Introduction
 When you jump back into CEP, this cheat sheet points you straight to the docs that matter most so you can refresh key ideas without rereading the entire library every session.
+Start with `docs/DOCS-INDEX.md` if you need the full inventory or a quick status check on any guide.

 ## Technical Details
 - **Core Architecture**